About the choir

 The innovative, non-auditioned Brooklyn World Music Chorus brings together over 70 singers hailing from Brooklyn and the other NYC boroughs, from the suburbs and from as far away as western Massachusetts for rehearsals one Sunday afternoon each month.

-The 2016 fall semester will begin in October and finish in January, with a 3-hour long rehearsal once each month, culminating with an early evening concert following the January 8th rehearsal.The ensemble meets from 1-4pm on the following Sunday afternoons at the Brooklyn Youth Chorus headquarters at 179 Pacific Street, Brooklyn:
+The 2017-18 fall-winter semester will begin in October and finish in February, with a 3-hour long rehearsal once each month but January (Patty will be in South Africa all month), culminating with an early evening concert following the February 4th rehearsal.The ensemble meets from 1-4pm on the following Sunday afternoons at the Brooklyn Youth Chorus headquarters at 179 Pacific Street, Brooklyn:

 BWMC singers include teens, retirees, professional singers, choral directors and beginners, fluent sight-readers, and people who only learn by ear.
 Our sole requirement is that would-be members be committed to making good music and willing to not hold back when confronted with what may be drastically-new musical genres and singing styles.